ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 Create an intake catalogue
 --------------------------

-This represents an extra step on top of the mapping, so it can be start directly from an existing mapping or from scratch by providing the model ouptut path and a match.
+This represents an extra step on top of the mapping, so it can be start directly from an existing mapping or from scratch by providing the model output path.

 From output path:

 .. code-block::

-    mopdb intake  -f <output-path> -m <string-to-match> -v <access-version> { -a <alias> }
+    mopdb intake  -f <output-path> -v <access-version> { -a <alias> }

 From varlist file: